 I understand there are different types of double glazing.
-Can you help explain the differences?
+Can you explain the differences?

-Not all double is glazing is the same and some provide more thermal insulation than others.
-We will happily talk you through the various options and benefits of differing glass.
+Not all double glazing is the same and some provide more thermal insulation than others.
+We will happily talk you through the various options and benefits of the different types.

 We offer both sash and casement wooden windows.

 Yes, we are a FENSA regulated company.
 If we replace your windows you will receive a FENSA certificate at the end of the installation which you would need to provide when you sell your home.

 Are your windows guaranteed?

 All our windows are fully guaranteed.
 This guarantee covers all parts including new joinery, glass and paint finish.
 Our guarantee is insurance backed by IWA who are underwritten by Lloyds of London.